WeversonNA/prisma-generator-nestjs-dto/README.md

 ## Acknowledgments

-This fork builds upon the excellent foundation provided by the original `@vegardit/prisma-generator-nestjs-dto` project.
-We've enhanced it with modern software engineering practices and new features while maintaining full backward compatibility.
+This project builds upon the excellent foundation provided by the original `@vegardit/prisma-generator-nestjs-dto` project.